 Trainings & Workshops

 We offer workshops, training opportunities, and other services to all land trust practioners in Wisconsin.
 Currently planned learning opportunities are listed below.
-Questions, feedback and suggestions are most welcome and can be directed to Mike Strigel, Executive Director.
+Questions, feedback, and suggestions are most welcome and can be directed to Meg Domroese, Land Trust Program Director.

 Virtual Training Opportunities

-We, along with the Land Trust Alliance (LTA) and Heart of the Lakes Center for Land Conservation Policy, are pleased to continue our series of free Ask An Expert calls that are easy to fit into your busy day.
+Gathering Waters, along with the Land Trust Alliance and Michigan's Heart of the Lakes are pleased to offer a series of free Ask-An-Expert calls that are easy to fit into your busy day.